 Par Pacific Management to Participate in Investor Conference

-HOUSTON, March 10, 2023 (GLOBE NEWSWIRE) -- Par Pacific Holdings, Inc. PARR ("Par Pacific") today announced that members of its management team will participate in the Piper Sandler 23rd Annual Energy Conference on March 21, 2023 in Las Vegas, Nevada.
+/EIN News/ -- HOUSTON, March 10, 2023 (GLOBE NEWSWIRE) -- Par Pacific Holdings, Inc. (NYSE: PARR) (“Par Pacific”) today announced that members of its management team will participate in the Piper Sandler 23rd Annual Energy Conference on March 21, 2023 in Las Vegas, Nevada.

 The most current investor presentation is available on the Investors section of Par Pacific’s website at www.parpacific.com.